marcoancona/TorchPruner/README.md

 Structured pruning of *Linear* and *Convolutional* modules is supported at the moment.

-In the case of Linear modules, structured pruning consists in removing one or more output neurons.
+In the case of Linear modules, structured pruning consists of removing one or more output neurons.
 In the case of Conv modules, output filters are removed.
 It is important to notice that the pruning of a module often requires to perform side pruning operations to keep the shape of the tensors of the *following* layers compatible.
 This library provides